Developer(s) – Insomniac Games

 Ratchet & Clank: Nexus, or Into the Nexus as it was called in North America, was developed to serve as an epilogue to the Ratchet and Clank Future series on PlayStation 3.
 Overall, I was entertained by this title, but it does indeed have its faults.
-It was loosely based on a cancelled project of the same name, but interestingly, another working title was Into the Nether Regions, which would’ve continued the prolonged use of innuendo synonymous with the series.
-I think the gameplay is satisfying and the comedic element is ever present, but it did ultimately leave me wanting more at the end.
+It was loosely based on a canceled project of the same name, but interestingly, another working title was Into the Nether Regions, which would’ve continued the prolonged use of innuendo synonymous with the series.
+I think the gameplay is satisfying and the comedic element is ever-present, but it did ultimately leave me wanting more at the end.

 Graphics – 8.5/10